SVP of Digital Editorial and Programming

-Prior to taking on this position, Mabry led CNN's mobile programming team during a time when CNN repeatedly broke audience records, routinely reaching the best months on record in mobile.
+Mabry came to CNN in 2016 to lead the mobile programming team during a time when CNN repeatedly broke audience records, routinely reaching the best months on record in mobile.
 He built the best mobile news team in the business, with a talented and diverse cast.

-He was previously the president of the Overseas Press Club of America, on the board of the Lawrenceville School and the author of two books -- one on Condoleezza Rice, and another on black America.
-He's a former national secretary of the NLGJA, a Lifetime Member of NABJ and the co-founder of NABJ's LGBT Task Force.
+He was previously the president of the Overseas Press Club of America and the Edward R. Murrow Fellow at The Council on Foreign Relations.
+He is a trustee of The Lawrenceville School, The Quad Preparatory School, International Schools Services and The Oliver Scholars Program.
+He is the author of two books -- one on Condoleezza Rice, and another on black America.
+He's a former national secretary of the NLGJA, a Lifetime Member of NABJ and the co-founder of NABJ's LGBTQ+ Task Force.

 Mabry has a bachelor's and master's degree from Stanford and is a graduate of the NAMIC Executive Leadership Program at the University of Virginia's Darden School of Business.
 He also studied at The Sorbonne and the Institut d'Etudes Politiques de Paris and speaks fluent French.
 He lives in New York City, with his partner and two children.